pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 # Debug and profile

 In this section, you will learn how to debug TiDB.
-It is very helpful not only for debugging, but also enables you to hold TiDB at any line of code, and inspect values and stacks.
+It is very helpful not only for debugging, but also enables you to puase the execution at any line of code, and inspect values and stacks.
 You will also learn how to profile TiDB to catch the performance bottleneck.

 ## Use delve for debugging